 When installed and cared for properly, hardwood floors will last you a long time.
 Solid hardwood can be sanded and refinished multiple times.
 Engineered hardwood can sometimes be sanded and refinished, but not as many times as solid hardwood.

-Its variety of looks
+Its has a wide variety of looks

 It can be expensive